benbrenson/isar/doc/user_manual.md

 In image recipe, the following variable defines the list of packages that will be included to target image: `IMAGE_PREINSTALL`.
 These packages will be taken from `apt` source.

-The user may use `meta-isar/recipes-core` as a template for new image recipes creation.

 ### General Information
 The image recipe in Isar creates a folder with the target root filesystem.
 The default location is: